JuliaPlots/PlotDocs.jl/docs/tutorial.md

 ![first_plot](https://user-images.githubusercontent.com/1814174/28752263-dc198750-74cf-11e7-9d96-c61affb655d8.png)

-In Plots.jl, every column is a **series**, i.e. a set of related points which for lines, surfaces, or other plotting primitives.
+In Plots.jl, every column is a **series**, i.e. a set of related points which form lines, surfaces, or other plotting primitives.
 Thus we can plot multiple lines by plotting a matrix of values and each column is interpreted as a separate line: